 Nora Kirkpatrick grew up in rural Iowa.
-She graduated from UCLA’s School of Theatre, Film, and Television in 2007.
-Upon graduation, Nora did what her parents told her not to do, and joined a band.
-The band, Edward Sharpe and the Magnetic Zeros, went on to have a platinum-selling record and win a Grammy for best long-form video.
+After graduating from UCLA’s School of Theatre, Film, and Television, she did what her parents told her not to do, and joined a band.
+The band, Edward Sharpe and the Magnetic Zeros, went on to have a platinum-selling record and win a GRAMMY for best long-form video.

 With the band, Nora toured the world playing at festivals such as Coachella, Bonnaroo, Glastonbury, and SXSW.
-While on tour, Nora honed her writing skills.
-Upon leaving the band in 2014 she hit the ground running selling several TV shows and embarking on her career as an actor, writer, and director.
+While on tour, she honed her writing skills.
+Upon leaving the band in 2014, Nora hit the ground running, selling several TV shows and embarking on her career as an actor, writer, and director.

 As an actor, Nora has played many roles in film and television, including Esther, Dwight’s girlfriend, in the U.S. version of “The Office.”

 Collaborations with Will Ferrell, Olivia Wilde, and SNL alum, Mike O’Brien, spawned several comedic series that Nora has written and/or directed, including “Assisted Living” (CBS), “Virtually Mike and Nora” (HULU), “Best Seller” (Comedy Central), and the TV series “The Coop,” in association with Funny Or Die.